Sheelam-Sunnyth/Student-Management-System-Java/README.md

 String pass = "1236";   // change this to your MySQL password 🏃 How to Run the Project
 ▶ Run using VS Code
-Open the project in VS Code
+Open the project

 Open Main.java

 Click Run ▶

-▶ Run using Terminal (Windows)
+▶ Run using Terminal
 Compile:
 bash
 Copy code